protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 This is a common source of confusion: Declaring an `extend` block nested inside a message type *does not* imply any relationship between the outer type and the extended type.
-In particular, the above example *does not* mean that `Photo` is any sort of subclass of `UserProfile`.
+In particular, the earlier example *does not* mean that `Photo` is any sort of subclass of `UserProfile`.
 All it means is that the symbol `likes_count` is declared inside the scope of `Photo`; it's simply a static member.